Unitarian Universalists of Mt Airy

 Important Announcements

-Change for Change: June
+Change for Change: February

 The Justice Council has established the following Guidelines for the recommendation and selection of an organization that will receive our monthly Change for Change Offering.